 If we compare the polar patterns of a large-diaphragm condenser microphone and a smaller one, it’s the smaller diaphragm mic that could pick up a more consistent cardioid frequency response.

 In this case, larger diaphragms are harder to move because of their size.
-Thanks to this, the frequency range of a large diaphragm isn’t the best.
+With this, the frequency range of a large diaphragm isn’t the best.

 You’ll feel the difference if you’re a group of singers.
 After a certain point, larger diaphragms won’t be as responsive.

-Something to think about if you’re leaning towards the Blue Yeti.
+It’s something to think about if you’re leaning toward the Blue Yeti.

 How Do I Find the Best Microphone for My Voice?